 The VW's chassis delivers a superior level of grip.
 The up! is a genuinely entertaining little car to drive, and allows you to carry more speed into corners than you might imagine or than its rivals can manage.

-This precision is matched by a level of refinement and composure that just shades the recently launched Kia Picanto.
+This precision is matched by a level of refinement and composure that just shades the Kia Picanto.
 At idle the engine isn’t quite as smooth as the Kia’s, and it’s a little noisier when revved, but drive sensibly in town and on the motorway at a cruise, and the VW is easy to get on with and more refined than the Picanto.

 Harsh jolts do upset the VW’s chassis, but that’s no surprise.
 The up! deals with these intrusions adeptly and smooths out poorer surfaces more competently than the Picanto at lower speeds.
 At higher speeds the damping feels more plush, with well controlled reactions to bumps.